(See also Overview of Parasitic Infections.)

 The following are recommended freezing methods for freshwater fish:

 Cysts are visible in infected meat.

-Adequate treatment of human waste interrupts the life cycle and thus helps prevent cysticercosis and dwarf tapeworm infection.
+Adequate treatment of human waste interrupts the life cycle and thus helps prevent infections with beef tapeworms or pork tapeworms, including cysticercosis.

-Dwarf tapeworm infection can also be prevented by avoiding the following:
+Dwarf tapeworm infection can be prevented by avoiding the following:

-For example, when traveling in countries where food is likely to be contaminated, people should wash, peel, and/or cook all raw vegetables and fruits with safe water before eating.
+For example, when traveling in countries where food is likely to be contaminated with human stool, people should wash, peel, and/or cook all raw vegetables and fruits using safe water before these foods are eaten.

 A person with an intestinal tapeworm is treated with a single oral dose of praziquantel.
 For dwarf tapeworm infection, nitazoxanide may be used instead.

 Cysticercosis treatment depends on various factors, such as symptoms and the number and location of cysts in the brain.